Cambridge District Scout Archive

 1936 Junior Troop officially started.
 The 60th Cambridge (Leys) only permitted boys over the age of to join for the first three years.
 In 1936, still a year before registering with District, they opened a junior patrol.
 The two parts were known as Junior and Senior, split for some activities but were often united.

-Held a Scout Jubilee on the 27th June 1958, 25 years after formation, 21 years after registration.
+They held a 15th anniversary in 1948 and a Scout Jubilee on the 27th June 1958, 25 years after formation, 21 years after registration.
 It is not clear from the small clipping seen which of these they were celebrating.

 In 1952 only the Blue scarf is recorded.